dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The details of *return-only* is that it's a context which is greater than *function-member* but smaller than *caller-context*.
 An expression provided to a `return` statement must be at least *return-only*.
 As such most existing rules fall out.
 For example assignment into a `ref` parameter from an expression with a *safe-context* of *return-only* will fail because it's smaller than the `ref` parameter's *safe-context* which is *caller-context*.
 The need for this new escape context will be discussed [below](#rules-unscoped).

 There are three locations which default to *return-only*:
-- A `ref` or `in` parameter with have a *ref-safe-context* of *return-only*.
+- A `ref` or `in` parameter will have a *ref-safe-context* of *return-only*.
 This is done in part for `ref struct` to prevent [silly cyclic assignment](#cyclic-assignment) issues.
 It is done uniformly though to simplify the model as well as minimize compat changes.
 - A `out` parameter for a `ref struct` will have *safe-context* of *return-only*.
 This allows for return and `out` to be equally expressive.
 This does not have the silly cyclic assignment problem because `out` is implicitly `scoped` so the *ref-safe-context* is still smaller than the *safe-context*.
 - A `this` parameter for a `struct` constructor will have a *safe-context* of *return-only*.
 This falls out due to being modeled as `out` parameters.